STMicroelectronics/STM32Cube_MCU_Overall_Offer/README.md

 This repo is a simple Readme describing all STM32 MCU related GitHub projects, the overall offer for the STM32 MCU products.

-This new publication channel of the STM32Cube embedded software components will provide new added values :
+This new publication channel of the STM32Cube embedded software components will provide new added values:

 * In complement to the MCU Package zip files today proposed on **st.com**, the capability for STM32 customers to get a configuration management based delivery (Git)
-* A more direct communication between developers, thanks to the Issues features. **Caution** : only software related questions will be taken into account.
+* A more direct communication between developers, thanks to the Issues features. **Caution**: only software related questions will be taken into account.
 Any other subject must be submitted to the [ST Community](https://community.st.com/stm32mcu) forum
 * Thanks to the deployment of a Contributor License Agreement feature (please refer to each repo CONTRIBUTING guide), the **Pull-Request** permits also to take into account customers proposed updates and enrich the STM32Cube FW offer.

 For general communication and support, you can use